 Please note, we do not offer a reactive service to bonfires happening out of office hours.
 This is a logging service only.
 Calls logged will be passed to the Environmental Protection Team the next working day.
 They will then contact you within 2 working days.

 When making a complaint you must include:

 - Your name, address and if possible contact telephone number(s) and your email address

-- The address you are complaining about and the type of nuisance (e.g. loud music, a barking dog, an extractor fan etc.)
+- The address you are complaining about and the type of nuisance (e.g. smoke from burning plastic etc.)

 - When and for how long the nuisance normally occurs

 - The way the nuisance affects you e.g. prevents sleep

 Once we have confirmed that you wish to make a formal complaint, we will ask you to complete logs sheets for a period of 14 days.
 We will also write to the property that is allegedly causing the problem, to make them aware that a complaint has been received and advice on how to avoid further problems.